CiscoDevNet/terraform-provider-catalystcenter/docs/data-sources/fabric_l3_virtual_network.md

 - `anchored_site_id` (String) Fabric ID of the fabric site this layer 3 virtual network is to be anchored at.
 - `fabric_ids` (Set of String) IDs of the fabrics this layer 3 virtual network is to be assigned to.
 - `id` (String) The id of the object
+- `merge_fabric_sites` (Boolean) When set to `true`, the `fabric_ids` declared in this resource are merged with the existing fabric associations on Catalyst Center (additive on create/update, subtractive on delete), rather than replacing the entire set.
+Use this in environments where multiple resources or external processes manage fabric associations for the same L3 Virtual Network.